TILOS-AI-Institute/MacroPlacement/CodeElements/Clustering/README.md

- The Clustering Flow is developed by Zhiang Wang, May 2022.
+# Placement-guided hypergraph clustering (soft macro definition)
+**Placement-guided hypergraph clustering (soft macro defintion)** cluster millions of standard cells into a few thousand clusters.
 It takes synthesized netlist and def file with placed IO pins as input, then generates clustered netlist (in lef/def format) using hMETIS (1998 binary).
 In default mode, it will also run RePlAce in GUI mode automatically to place the clustered netlist.
 We implement the flow based on  **OpenROAD APIs**.
 Please refer to **the OpenROAD repo** for explanation of each Tcl command.
 We have provided the openroad exe in the **utils** dir.

 Input file: setup.tcl  (you can follow the example to set up your own design)